-The Romans were great builders as well as great inventors.
+Romans were great builders and inventors.
 The first important achievement was the improvement of concrete (natural cement), which was already in use in Assyria.
 For the first time, the Romans used concrete in 150 BCE.
 This invention of antiquity was forgotten throughout the Middle Ages.
 Roman concrete was marked by extraordinary durability and water resistance.
 Many of the ancient monuments in the entire Mediterranean Basin were made of concrete.
 Some of them have survived to this day.
 The most spectacular example is Pantheon’s dome, made from cast concrete, 43.3 m in diameter, weighing about 5 000 tons was created in the years 118-125 CE.
-Others include Baths of Caracalla, bridges and aqueducts.
+Others include the Baths of Caracalla, bridges and aqueducts.

 Romans produced concrete from a mix of lime and volcanic rock.
 The type of cement used for the underwater structures consisted of lime and volcanic ash, and the mortar thus obtained was mixed with the tuff and placed in wooden moulds.
 After immersion in water, an immediate hot reaction occurred.
 The lime was hydrated and reacted with ash.
 Thus, extremely resistant cement was created.